Kia VR at the Aussie Open

 Such an immersive, dynamic experience generated brilliant responses from participants as they found themselves twisting and turning along with the VR content.
 Participants in the Great Ocean Road experience loved the spectacular VR drone footage while others commented on the multiple camera angles and effects.

-For those in the VR experience with Cody Crocker around the Mount Panorama Circuit many said they felt like they were actually sitting in the car feeling the acceleration as the motion platform angled backwards, others loved the trill of passing other cars on the track or reaching top speed of 241km/h.
+For those in the VR experience with Cody Crocker around the Mount Panorama Circuit many said they felt like they were actually sitting in the car feeling the acceleration as the motion platform angled backwards, others loved the thrill of passing other cars on the track or reaching top speed of 241km/h.

 With four people participating on each motion platform KIA Stinger VR was a fun, social experience generating lots of talk and excitement amongst participants.
 With so much to see and do at the Australia Open the KIA Stinger VR experience was a standout generated huge amounts of engagement with fans and no doubt leaving participants with a lasting impression of the thrill and excitement of the KIA Stinger.